isomerpages/jointpoly-polyforum/_resources/PF 2025 eHandbook.md

 <p>Additionally, the e-Handbook provides essential information regarding
 sub-group assignments, forum etiquette, administrative procedures (including dress code and packing lists) and IT support (such as WiFi connectivity).</p>
-<p>By consulting this resource, participants can optimize their learning
+<p>By consulting this resource, participants can optimise their learning
 experience, gain valuable insights, and foster meaningful connections with fellow attendees.</p>